 9. The stethoscope can be used to listen to a variety of sounds to assist with the assessment and diagnosis of a patient.
 These include lung, heart and bowel sounds.
 The stethoscope is also routinely used in association with a sphygmomanometer to assess blood pressure by listening to blood flow sounds.

-10. When using a stethoscope remember that the ear tips should point forwards in your ears to follow the natural path of your ear canals to ensure best acoustics.
-Best practice when using a stethoscope is to use it at skin level and don't forget to clean it after use to help control the risk of infection.
+10. When using a stethoscope remember that the ear tips should point forwards in your ears to follow the natural path of your ear canals to ensure the best acoustics.
+The best practice when using a stethoscope is to use it at skin level and don't forget to clean it after use to help control the risk of infection.

-The first ever stethoscope invented and used by French doctor René Laënnec in 1816.
+The first-ever stethoscope was invented and used by French doctor René Laënnec in 1816.

 René Laënnec, the stethoscope inventor, using immediate auscultation on a patient.